adams85/bundling/README.md

       dotnet add package Karambolo.AspNetCore.Bundling.Sass

-  The current implementation uses *LibSassHost* under the hood, which is a wrapper around [LibSass](https://sass-lang.com/libsass), an unmanaged library written in C/C++.
+  Note: The current implementation uses *LibSassHost* under the hood, which is a wrapper around [LibSass](https://sass-lang.com/libsass), an unmanaged library written in C/C++.
 Therefore you need to install an additional NuGet package which contains this native dependency compiled to your target platform.
 E.g. on Windows x64 systems: `dotnet add package LibSassHost.Native.win-x64`.
 For further details refer to the [documentation of LibSassHost](https://github.com/Taritsyn/LibSassHost#installation).

+#### ES6 module bundler

 Finally, if you want to bundle ES6 modules, you need to install an additional package:

     dotnet add package Karambolo.AspNetCore.Bundling.EcmaScript

+Note: ES6 module bundling is built on [Esprima.NET](https://github.com/sebastienros/esprima-dotnet), which supports roughly ES2017 (ES2016 + async/await) language features currently.
+If you want to utilize the newer features, you may use TypeScript and target ES2017.
+(See the [TypeScriptDemo sample](https://github.com/adams85/bundling/tree/master/samples/TypeScriptDemo).)
+Alternatively, you may use the [bundling features of the TypeScript compiler](https://blog.tekmi.nl/how-to-bundle-many-typescript-files-using-systemjs) but then you will need a module loader like [SystemJS](https://github.com/systemjs/systemjs) as well.

  ### Run-time mode